rapidsai/docs/install/index.md

 ### **Docker Issues**
 <i class="fas fa-exclamation-triangle"></i> RAPIDS `23.08` brought significant Docker changes. <br/>
 To learn more about these changes, please see the [RAPIDS Container README](https://hub.docker.com/r/rapidsai/base){: target="_blank"}.
 Some key notes below:
-- `Development` images are no longer being published, in the coming releases RAPIDS will roll out [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers){: target="_blank"} for development
+- `Development` images are no longer being published, RAPIDS now uses [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers){: target="_blank"} for development
   - See cuSpatial for an example and information on [RAPIDS' usage of Dev Containers](https://github.com/rapidsai/cuspatial/tree/main/.devcontainer){: target="_blank"}
 - All images are Ubuntu-based
-  - CUDA 11.2 images are Ubuntu `20.04`
+  - CUDA 12.5+ images use Ubuntu 24.04
-  - All other images are Ubuntu `22.04`
+  - All other images use Ubuntu 22.04
 - All images are multiarch (x86_64 and ARM)
-- The `Base` image starts in an ipython shell
+- The `base` image starts in an ipython shell
   - To run bash commands inside the ipython shell prefix the command with `!`
   - To run the image without the ipython shell add `/bin/bash` to the end of the `docker run` command
 - For a full list of changes please see this [RAPIDS Docker Issue](https://github.com/rapidsai/docker/issues/539){: target="_blank"}